AcmeGamers/Public-Updates/README.md

 # Public Updates

-Updating some completely off-topic stuff about me cause why not?
+Updating some completely off-topic stuff about me (and useful updates on things) cause why not?

 ## Chaning Profile Pic